nathanamaldonado/nathanamaldonado.github.io/about.md

 Hello, I am a first-generation, low-income college student pursuing a degree in linguistics, computer science, and psychology at Duke through the University Scholars Program and Gates Foundation.

 I chose Duke because of the opportunity to study K'iche', my family's indigenous language in Guatemala.
-Following the Guatemalan Civil War and indigenous genocide, my father hesitated to teach me K'iche', fearing our family would be targeted for being indigenous.
+Following La Violencia in Guatemala, my father hesitated to teach me K'iche', fearing our family would be targeted for being indigenous.
 The sacrifice my father made meant my identity would be American before Native, and our indigenous culture fell like sand through our fingers.

 Beyond my passion to serve a broader indigenous revival effort across the Americas, I am a proud older brother of twins who attend UC Irvine and UC San Diego; I am a polyglot (English, Spanish, French, and K'iche'); I laugh on roller coasters and during psychological thrillers; I failed my written drivers test three times; I got five facial piercings for $25 from a guy offering an unlimited discount.
 Lastly, I am a California elitist.